rya-sge/access-denied/_posts/2025-10-21-aptos-move-security-checklist.md

 ### Aptos Objects

--  Never expose `ConstructorRef` publicly.
+-  ConstructorRef leak
+   -  When creating objects ensure to never expose publicly the object’s `ConstructorRef` as it allows adding resources to an object.

 -  Keep objects in separate accounts when multiple objects are created together.
 -  Prevent ownership leaks or unauthorized transfers of grouped objects.